raserrano/luckyluke/README.md

 #### New Features

-* `only_above_average_transfers` allows voters to only vote if the transfer is above average for that bot.
-* `history_limit` used when `only_above_average_transfers` is true to set how far back to calculate an average.
-* `max_transfer` allows you to specify the maximum amount in the `transfer` to vote on, which is useful when running multiple instances with voting tiers.
-* `max_age` allows you to only upvote newer content, for example, avoiding posts that are about to become locked.
+  * `vote_weight` can now be either a static percentage (like `100.00 %`) or `dynamic`.
+When using `dynamic`, the vote is compared to account history.
+If the transfer is higher than the maximum transfer in history, the vote will be 100%.
+Otherwise, the transfer amount is divided by the maximum.
+History is set by `history_limit`.

 #### Features